2015 Summer Research Colloquium

 July 9-12, 2015 ● Chapman University, Orange, CA

-The Institute for Humane Studies is proud to host a colloquium-style academic conference for graduate students pursuing liberty-advancing research in the humanities and social sciences taking place at Chapman University in Orange, CA July 10-13.
+The IHS Summer Research Colloquium is a highly anticipated academic conference for graduate students working on liberty-related research in the humanities and social sciences.
+This year’s colloquium will take place July 9-12, 2015 at Chapman University in Orange, California.

-All applications should be submitted through our online application system.
+All applications should be submitted through our online application system by March 31, 2015.

 Applicants will be notified of their acceptance no later than April 13, 2015.